Dutch Oven vs Stock Pot: What’s the Difference

 A heavy-bottom, copper-based, stockpot with a tight lid is a great substitute for a Dutch oven.
 You can saute and sear in this pot before adding ingredients, just do it over low heat to avoid sticking.
 You will have to use low heat and regularly check that the liquid level required is intact.

 Is a stockpot or Dutch oven better for soup?

 A stainless steel stockpot is versatile and has many different uses but it is perfect for stovetop use preparing large amounts of food as it is a tall cooking pot.

 Dutch ovens lend themselves to low and slow-cooking meals including soup.
-Their heavy bases, sides and heavy self-basting lid keeps the nutrients dripping back into the dish the way no other piece of cookware can.
+Their heavy bases, sides, and heavy self-basting lid keep the nutrients dripping back into the dish the way no other piece of cookware can.

 Although these one-pot cookers are made from different materials the sides of Dutch ovens are shorter so the large capacity of stockpots makes them a good choice for big batches of soup.